Jude Bellingham completes move to Borussia Dortmund from Birmingham City | Goal.com

 Jude Bellingham completes move to Borussia Dortmund from Birmingham City

-Jude Bellingham has completed a move to Borussia Dortmund from Birmingham City on Monday morning.
+Jude Bellingham has completed his move to Borussia Dortmund from Birmingham City.

 It has been reported that Bellingham committed to a five-year-contract at Westfalenstadion after a £25 million ($31m) fee was agreed between BVB and Birmingham.

-The 17-year-old is now officially the most expensive teenager in European football, which caps a meteoric rise to prominence for the midfielder over the past 12 months.
+If these reports are correct, it would make the 17-year-old the most expensive teenager in European football, to cap a meteoric rise to prominence for the midfielder over the past 12 months.

-Bellingham has scored four goals in 43 appearances in all competitions for Birmingham in 2019-20, and will likely take in his final outing for the club when they come up against Derby on the final day of the season.
+Bellingham has scored four goals in 43 appearances in all competitions for Birmingham in 2019-20, and will likely make his final outing for the club when they come up against Derby on the final day of the 2019-20 EFL Championship season.

 Hey Jude 🎸 pic.twitter.com/SyjizjOQOl— Borussia Dortmund (@BlackYellow) July 20, 2020